sarisabban/VaxDesign/README.md

 ## Requirements:
 1. Make sure you install [PyRosetta](http://www.pyrosetta.org) as the website describes.
+2. You will also need to install [Rosetta](https://www.rosettacommons.org/) as the website describes.
-2. Use the following command (in GNU/Linux) will install all necessary programs, python libraries, and databases required for this script to run successfully (approximately 3 hours to complete):
+3. Use the following command (in GNU/Linux) to download the necessary database (NCBI's nr database - 30GB) in the correct directory for this script to run successfully (approximately 3 hours to complete):

 `python3 VaxDesign.py setup`

-3. The vall.jul19.2011.gz database is required to successfully run this script, but the database can only be found in the C++ [Rosetta](https://www.rosettacommons.org) software suite.
-Unfortunately it is currently not provided with PyRosetta therefore Rosetta needs to be downloaded separately, then uncompressed, to get the database.
-If you are only interested in getting the database, no need to compile Rosetta if you are not going to use it.

 ## How To Use:
 1. Use the following command to run the script: